Oliver Thomas

-Oliver Marion Thomas Jr. is an American politician, actor, writer, and poet who has served on the New Orleans City Council since 2022.
-He previously served on the city council from 1994 to 2007, when he resigned his council seat after pleading guilty to bribery charges.
+Oliver Marion Thomas Jr. is an American politician, actor, writer, and poet who served on the New Orleans City Council from 2022 to 2026 and previously from 1994 to 2007, when he resigned his council seat after pleading guilty to bribery charges.
 On December 11, 2021, Thomas again won election to the city council.
 He is a member of the Democratic Party.

 Early life

 Thomas was born in New Orleans's Lower Ninth Ward, the son of a laborer and a telephone operator.
 After graduating from Joseph S. Clark High School, he was able to go to college after receiving an athletic scholarship.
 In 1982, Thomas received a bachelor's degree in business studies from the College of Santa Fe, a liberal arts institution in Santa Fe, New Mexico.

 After graduation, he spent several years on the East Coast working as an account executive for a travel company.
 He returned to New Orleans in 1985, where he worked as a substitute teacher and began volunteering in a number of political campaigns.